ljahier/learn-programming/README.md

 for who want learn how to program !
 This tuto is for everybody, and the language used in this tuto is **JAVASCRIPT** with **NODE JS**

-Anybody want to contribute for add new features or just to improve the already tuto is welcome !
+Anyboy who wants to contribute to add new features or just to improve the existing tutorial is welcome.

 For start, you can learn all step write in this document (The Readme File).